Hung-TM05/RangeLimits2024/README.md

 This repository has the codes and data for the manuscript "**Critical thermal maximum drives moth elevation distribution limits**".
-</br>Codes for reproducing each figure have already been specified by the filename.
+</br>Codes for reproducing each figure have already been specified by the file/folder name.

 CSV file '*Empirical_moth_data.csv*' contains characteristics used for analyses in the manuscript:
 - Elev_up: Upper distribution limit<br>